ankowals/saf/README.md

 ----------------------------------

-Where are we now?
+Where are we?

+	Currently working on

 	(in progress) a way to execute tests related to
 		(done) - rest json/xml (soap) => RestAssured integrated
-		(done) - gui (web/native) => Selenium WebDriver integrated for chrome, ff and ie, autoIT can be called via ExecutorCore (done) - sql => jdbc integrated for oracle
-		(done) - pdf validation => pdfbox2 integrated
+		(done) - gui (web/native) => Selenium WebDriver integrated for chrome, ff and ie, autoIT can be called via ExecutorCore (done) - sql => jdbc integrated for oracle/mssql (done) - pdf validation => pdfbox2 integrated
 		(to do) - mobile => Appium integration

 		further enhancements:
-			- cleanUp and add more examples for winRM/winRS via ExecutorCore, pdf writing, update documentation for winRM
 			- display environment information in test report
-			- add more helper functions
-			- consider tight autoIT integration?
+			- consider tight autoIT integration or better use appium/winium for native win apps automation?

-	----------------------------------

 		(to do) a way to downlaod any 3rd party symptoms from SUT like logs, trace files (create step def to run tcpdump on unix hosts or tshark/rawCap on windows hosts)
-	(to do) a way to monitor and indicate quality of commited tests (see SonarQube for example ) (to do) a way to schedule test execution (see Jenkins/TeamCity) (to do) a way to generate test documentation automatically => add new logging categories (like atmn(category, message)), use scenrio outline with path to feature and log file after test execution
+		(to do) a way to monitor and indicate quality of commited tests (see SonarQube for example ) (to do) a way to generate test documentation automatically => add new logging categories (like atmn(category, message)), use scenrio outline with path to feature and log file after test execution
 		(to do) add more tests examples

 	----------------------------------

+	ToDo before 1.0:
+		0) create BaseModel.class to make it easier to implement new models
+		1) integrate Appium
+		2) prepare a step to write to pdf and read pdf from online resource
+		3) add Xml parser? or better add link to GPath/XmlPath description used with RestAssured?
+		4) prepare step to start and stop tcpdump on a unix host on define interface with define filter and downlaod trace files
+		5) prepare step to trigger IE via autoIT script to handle windows authentication with Selenium (autoIT script available)
+		6) move documentation to pdf file and wiki, add screenshots of test executed in cmd as well as in IDE, add screenshots of tests reports as well as tests logs
+		7) make sure that all steps/methods from libCore are documented
+		8) generate libCore documnetation and add it to the repo
+		9) change the names from execution ctx, ctx object to global/scenario variables?
+		10) add git usage documentation (documnetation almost complete) and xpath creation documentation (documentation available)
+		11) move winRS steps to libCore, move cloudDirector steps to libCore

+	ToDo for 2.0:
+		0) supervise appiumDriver/restClient/webDriver/JdbcDriver/sshClient resources and make sure that all open will be closed in scenario or global hooks	-> in other words implement pool design pattern for web/appium/db drivers and ssh/winRM resources
+		1) migrate to cucumber-jvm 2.x
+		2) migrate to allure 2.x
+		3) modify directory structure to get rid of src/main or src/test and use it with maven
+		4) protocol simulators integration can be a nice add on => via seagull?
+		5) add support for web driver capabilities?

+	----------------------------------

+What is done?

 	(done) a way to execute e2e test using Gherkin language (BDD) => cucumber-jvm integrated (done) a way to manage and configure test environment => via json configuration files (done) a way to manage and configure test data	=> via json configuration files